top of page

 CHICAGO FOOD

-People on deathrow are given their choice of what meal they want as their “last meal.”
+People on death row are given their choice of what meal they want as their “last meal.”
 While I hope I never get placed into a situation where I have to pick my last meal, if I did, it would probably be an Italian Beef, baptized in gravy, with sweet and hot peppers, a Chicago-style hotdog, and a side of crinkle fries with a cup of cheese sauce.
 I could not be more quintessential “Chicago” if I tried.
 Chicagoans take their “beefs” seriously.
 I had a recent discussion about a Middle Tennessee restaurant claiming “Chicago-style” foods.
 They get it close.
 Really close.
 But it’s the thinness of how they cut the Italian Beef sandwiches.
 Much like Italy has “DOP” products that you know are made there, I think beefs should be cut to a specific millimeter to be considered from Chicago.

 Who has the best?
 Not only Italian Beef but hot dog?
 My choice is Portillo’s.
 You can ask someone else and their opinion will range from Al’s to Tony’s to Buona’s.
 The takeaway is to make sure you eat a Chicago-style hotdog and Italian Beef when you visit.

 Italian.
 Sigh.
-I took my husband to Chciago for the first time in 2016.
+I took my husband to Chicago for the first time in 2016.
 We went to a real Italian restaurant.
 Mind blown, he refused to eat Olive Garden for the next year.
 Everyone has a favorite.
 Stay away from the chains and visit local establishments.

 What about everything else?
 Chicago not only has its famous deep-dish but it also know for it’s thin crust pizzas.
 Cheesecake.
 Eli’s cheesecake on the northwest side is worth a trip.
 And they ship nationwide!
 There’s delis, there’s gastro-masterpieces like Alinea, Frontera, Girl and the Goat, and Bar Mar.
 For whatever reason you go to Chicago, enjoy the food.